 The last day we travelled towards Frigiliana (see nr 5) by driving in the inland and discovering some pueblos blancos.

 From Vejer de la Frontera we headed Arcos de la Frontera, then to Grazalema, to stop and visit Ronda (with its amazing bridge).
 Driving in this area is really beautiful because you will cross the Parque Natural Sierra de Grazalema, with scenic routes at a height.
 Half an hour from Ronda you will also find a very original place, Juzcar, which is called the pueblo pitufo because it is completely blue!

-We spent a couple of days sleeping near the beautiful whitewashed village of Frigiliana, province of Malaga.
+In our two weeks tour of Andalucia, we spent a couple of days sleeping near the beautiful whitewashed village of Frigiliana, province of Malaga.
 Is is located up on the hills, just ten kilometers from Nerya dn the beaches.

 This area is called Costa Tropical and it is very different from Costa da Luz: beaches are small and with gravels, and they are located in small creeks to be reached by foot.
 The good thing here is that the water is much warmer since it is Mediterranean sea, but I found them quite crowded with tourists (even not as much as Costa del Sol, the hyper-crowded area we decided to leave out from our tour).
 Another good thing of this area is that if you drive eastward after Nerja the coastal area is a preserved natural park.
 I recommend for example the small Caleta de Maro and the close Playa de Maro.

 6. Road Trip in Andalucia, Spain Stop 6 : GRANADA

 Granada is a must-see in every tour of Andalucia.
 I’m sure you will LOVE this city.